 Sarah is also a 7x adoptive parent, with children from international orphanages and U.S. foster care.
 She extensively researched Izidor’s story, interviewing Izidor, his family, his orphanage friends, several Americans and Romanians involved in his rescue, and former orphanage workers.

-Producer and Director (Los Angeles, Calif.)
+Producer and Director, REAL BOY FOR A DAY (Los Angeles, Calif.)

 Dave is Co-founder and Head of Production for Culture Shock Productions.
 Dave has a degree in film and media and has worked in production for the last 20 years.
 He has worked independently and with many of the major studios in various capacities throughout his career.